h4rvey-g/Note-Blog/content/USMLE/Biochemistry/Signal transduction.md

 	- cAMP activates protein kinase A (PKA).
 	- Mechanism: <span style="background:rgba(240, 200, 0, 0.2)">PKA controls the activity (activation or inactivation) of numerous enzymes via phosphorylation of serine and threonine residues.</span>
 	- Example: glycogen metabolism to ↑ blood glucose concentration
-		- Hypoglycemia → ↑ glucagon or adrenaline → GPCR activation → ↑ cAMP → activation of PKA, which causes:
+		- [[Hypoglycemia|Hypoglycemia]] → ↑ glucagon or adrenaline → GPCR activation → ↑ cAMP → activation of PKA, which causes:
 			- Phosphorylation of glycogen phosphorylase → activation → increased mobilization of glucose from glycogen
 			- Phosphorylation of glycogen synthase → inhibition→ decreased glycogen formation
 - Degradation